geekabit

 A bit of JavaScript registers the button clicks and calculates the frequency for the selected note, octave and tuning.
 Sound is then played through Web Audio API using an oscillator node.
 AudioContext is created after the first button click, since it's not longer allowed to do this on page load.

 The playable note and octave table in this article is developed using free and open source software where possible.
-Code is written in JavaScript and html5 using Vim.
+Code is written in Python, JavaScript and html5 using Vim.

 In turn this code and article are released into the public domain.
 You can find all relevant files in the downloads directory of this article.